West Virginia Recount Laws

-According to WV State Rule 153-20-6.2, “a reasonable number of the general public shall be freely admitted to the room where the recount is being conducted.”
+According to WV State Rules 153-20-6.2, “a reasonable number of the general public shall be freely admitted to the room where the recount is being conducted.”

-Recount initiators are allowed to appoint one representative each; either the initiator or the initiator’s representative may observe the recount and may also question ballots.
+Recount petitioners are allowed to appoint one representative each; either the petitioner or the petitioner's representative may observe the recount and may also question ballots.
 WV State Rules 153-20-6.2.a – 6.2.c.

 Statutory guidance provided